-- Be under 21 years of age at the beginning of the school year. - · Be enrolled tuition free. - Be enrolled in 11th or 12th grade. - Not have met the LEA high school graduation requirement at the beginning of the school year. - Be enrolled in college-level courses on the count date for which the student is earning high school graduation credit.
+- Be under 21 years of age at the beginning of the school year. - Be enrolled tuition free. - · Be enrolled in 11th or 12th grade. - Not have met the LEA high school graduation requirement at the beginning of the school year. - Be enrolled in college-level courses on the count date for which the student is earning both high school and college credit.